Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The fiber dimension and -positivity

-Let us lead a contradiction from this fact.
-We first consider when $F$ is non-singular.
-Then the above cohomology vanishing leads $h^{0}(F, \mathcal{O}_{F} )=0$ by taking $\mathcal{O}_{F}(K_{F})$ as coherent sheaf $\mathcal{F}$.
-Here $K_{F}$ means the canonical bundle of $F$.
-Note that we can use Serre duality since $F$ is non-singular.
-This is a contradiction.

-Even if $F$ has singularities, the same argument can be justified if $X$ is projective.
-When the fibre $F$ has singularities, we consider the resolution of singularities $\mu :\tilde {F}\longrightarrow F$.
-By applying Koll\'ar vanishing Theorem or Grauert-Riemenscheider vanishing theorem, the higher direct image of $\mathcal{O}_{\tilde F} ( K_{ \tilde F} )$ is a zero sheaf.
-These vanishing are referred to \cite[Theorem 4.3.9]{Laz04}.
-Thus from the Leray sepectral sequence, we obtain The right hand of the above equality is zero since $\mu_{*}\mathcal{O}_{\tilde F}(K_{\tilde F})$ is a coherent sheaf on $F$.
-On the other hand, the left hand is not zero by Serre duality.
-(Note $\tilde F$ is non-singular.)
-This is a contradiction.

-On the rest of this section, we assume that the fibre dimensions of its map $\Phi $ is at most $q$.
-Then we show that the condition (A) holds.
-First we define the degenerated locus of a hermitian form by the pull-back of its map as follows: \begin{defi} The degenerated locus of the hermitian form $\omega$ by $\Phi$ is defined to be
+Since $F$ is compact, the function $\varphi |_{F}$ must have the maximum value on $F$.
+Suppose that $p \in F$ attains the maximum value of $\varphi |_{F}$.
+Then the Levi-form of $\varphi |_{F}$ at $p$ has no positive eigenvalues.
+It is a contradiction.
+Hence condition (A) leads to (B).
+On the rest of this section, we shall show that condition (B) implies (A).
+From now on, we assume that the dimension of every fibre of the map $\Phi $ is at most $q$.
+Then we want to construct a function $\varphi$ with condition (A).
+For this purpose, we define the degenerated locus of a hermitian form by the pull-back of the map $\Phi $ as follows: \begin{defi} The \textit{degenerated locus} by the pull-back of $\Phi$ is defined to be

-\end{defi} Since $\tilde { \omega }$ is a semi-positive form, $\tilde { \omega }$ is $q$-positive outside $B_{q}$.
-Thus when $B_{q}$ is empty, the condition $(A)$ holds by taking $\varphi :=0$.
-It is suffices to consider the case, when $B_{q}$ is not empty.
-The following lemma asserts that the degenerated locus is a locally common zero set of finite holomorphic functions. \begin{prop} The degenerated locus $B_{q}$ is a subvariety on $X$. \end{prop}
+\end{defi} Since $\widetilde { \omega }=\Phi ^{*} \omega$ is a semi-positive form, $\widetilde { \omega }$ is $q$-positive outside $B_{q}$.
+Therefore if $B_{q}$ is empty, condition $(A)$ is satisfied by taking $\varphi :=0$.
+Thus it is sufficient to consider the case where $B_{q}$ is not empty.
+The following lemma asserts that the degenerated locus is locally the zero set of finite holomorphic functions. \begin{prop} The degenerated locus $B_{q}$ is a closed analytic set on $X$. \end{prop}